-Disinfo.com, our web presence, collects the most shocking, unusual and quirkiest news articles, podcasts and videos on the web, most of which are submitted by the site’s visitors.
-It is our intent that Disinformation becomes news that you did not know you needed … based on the idea that anyone can define what news is today in our hypermediated, cybercultural world.
+disinformation® curates the most shocking, unusual and quirkiest news articles, podcasts and videos on the web, most of which are submitted by the site’s visitors. disinformation®‘s site contains news you didn’t know you needed … based on the idea that anyone can define what news is in today’s hypermediated, cybercultural world.
 If you would like to join us in this task, just read on.

 All submissions are subject to our Terms and Conditions of Use.
 We ask that you are clear about the source of the content of your story.
 If you are the author, say so (noms de plume are welcome); if you are quoting from a third party source, please name and link to all sources and referenced material.
 If you’re curious as to what kinds of stories will be accepted for publication, please read previously published stories on our site to get an idea of the themes and concepts that are popular here.